analytixncs/naviga-analytics-docs/docs/informer/hearst-implementation.md

   - UserGroup - will be the @id (User Group) field
   - SecurityFieldLabel - will be the column name
   - SecurityFieldValue - will be the column value
-  - SecurityFieldAlias - used to join to the Workspace -> **Security Mapping Label Descriptions**
+  - SecurityFieldAlias - used to join to the Dataset-> **Datasource Metadata For HNP Security**

 We continue to push values onto these arrays (in the $local object so that they persist between rows) for every row.